shifushuimenu/sample-pseudoDM-fortran/README.md

 Then it will write the snapshots for spin-up and spin-down in two "synchronized" files together with the sign and reweighting factor.
-Further documentation can be found in the source code itself.

 If you use this code, please cite:
 ----------------------------------